borisbordeaux/Qt_Astyle_And_Color_Scheme/README.md

 `Tools -> options... -> Beautifer -> Artistic Style`
 For simplicity, place the `.astylerc` file in your home directory
 Then check the checkbox `Use the file .astylerc or astylerc in /home/user`
-More over you can set a keyboard shortcut to format the current file in the editor
+Moreover you can set a keyboard shortcut to format the current file in the editor
 `Tools -> Options... -> Environment -> Keyboard -> ArtisticStyle -> FormatFile`

 ## How to use the color scheme